MiguelSanchezCervantes/docker-maven-GUI/README.md

 The chrome option above run the test in chrome without using the GUI.

-##Creating the new image
+## Creating the new image
-To allow the container to display the browser on the host machine, I used VcXsrv. check this web page to see the details [Run GUI app in linux docker container on windows host](https://dev.to/darksmile92/run-gui-app-in-linux-docker-container-on-windows-host-4kde)
+To allow the container to display the browser on the host machine, I used VcXsrv. check this web page to see the details [Run GUI app in linux docker container on windows host](https://dev.to/darksmile92/run-gui-app-in-linux-docker-container-on-windows-host-4kde).

 for the base of this image, I used the image in the [open JDK](https://github.com/docker-library/openjdk/blob/master/8/jdk/buster/Dockerfile) repository.